sunyamare/ubiqum-nysl-project/nysl-sprint-1/README.md

-#Ubiqum Sprint 1
+#NYSL Sprint 1 - work of the first day at the bootcamp
 Create a simple HTML CSS website

-Live on https://vigorous-hopper-0ca59a.netlify.com (thanks to netlify)